 In addition to the above, it is recommended that you move away from the computer at regular intervals.
-While on computer, people forget to blink – which increases the stress on the retina.
+While on a computer, people forget to blink – which increases the stress on the retina.
 This should never be taken lightly as it can cause blindness.
-There are third party programs available that remind you to take a break from staring at the screen like Pause4Relax or Eye Relax.
+There are third-party programs available that remind you to take a break from staring at the screen like Pause4Relax or Eye Relax.

-In short, when we talk about correct posture to sit in front of computer, we are talking about ergonomics: the practice of avoiding discomfort to any part of your body.
-Your back, legs, neck and feet should be properly rested.
+In short, when we talk about correct posture to sit in front of the computer, we are talking about ergonomics: the practice of avoiding discomfort to any part of your body.
+Your back, legs, neck, and feet should be properly rested.
 Your eyes should keep on blinking and look either straight or a bit lower at the screen.
 Taking forced breaks from computing is always a good idea!

 Read next: Health problems caused by Smartphones overuse.